Bonsai losing leaves

 Bonsai loses leaves - What to do ?

-- Inform: Before they act - inform first.
+Inform: Before they act - inform first.
 Call your dealer.
-Ask your questions in a Bonsai Forum.
+Ask your questions in a bonsai messages board.
 Bonsai lovers are happy to help.

-- Brighter location: If a indoor bonsai leaves slowly but steadily shortly after delivery or in autumn-winter - keep it very light and cool.
+Brighter location: If an indoor bonsai looses leaves slowly but steadily shortly after delivery or in autumn-winter - keep it very light and cool.